 If you don’t use enough action verbs for resume writing, but instead use the phrases, like “responsible for, duties included, or worked with…”, you are undoubtedly selling yourself, your experience and your resume short.

 These passive terms do absolutely nothing for communicating the value and benefits you offer an employer.
 These responsibility-focused phrases are boring and repetitive, because almost every job seeker uses them.
 Hiring managers need and want to see action verbs for resume writing that jump off the page, captivate them and tell them what you achieved.

 Here are a few examples of my favorite action verbs for resume writing:

 …And the list of action verbs for resume bullets and descriptions could go on.

-…And the list could go on.
 Don’t like these?
 Use the synonym feature in Microsoft Word or go to thesaurus.com.
-Be strategic in your action verb choice and choose strong words that convey ACTION and RESULTS to begin every sentence.
-These words are a key component in creating a powerful and captivating resume.
+Be strategic in your word choice and choose strong action verbs for resume writing that truly convey ACTION and RESULTS to begin every sentence.
+These action verbs are a key component in creating a powerful and captivating resume.